MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-managed-disk-considerations.md

 # Azure Stack managed disks: differences and considerations

-This article summarizes the differences between [Azure Stack managed disks](azure-stack-manage-vm-disks.md) and [Azure managed disks](/azure/virtual-machines/windows/managed-disks-overview).
+This article summarizes the differences between [managed disks in Azure Stack](azure-stack-manage-vm-disks.md) and [managed disks in Azure](/azure/virtual-machines/windows/managed-disks-overview).
 To learn about high-level differences between Azure Stack and Azure, see the [Key considerations](azure-stack-considerations.md) article.

 Managed disks simplify disk management for IaaS virtual machines (VMs) by managing the [storage accounts](../operator/azure-stack-manage-storage-accounts.md) associated with the VM disks.